amqp-node/amqplib/channel_api.md

 Times to retry connection attempt, when unable to connect.
 Default value is 5.

+###### randomised_delay

+An upper bound of a randomised fraction of time to wait between reconnects.
+Added to the static `timeout` fraction.
+Default value is 0 - there will not be a randomised fraction.

 ###### recover_forced

 Try to recover connections, closed by the server.
 This setting should be used for testing purposes only.
 Defailt value is false.

 ```js
 var recoverable = require('amqplib/recoverable_connection');